chikuba/IttyBittyMaps/README.md

 ![An example](screenshot3.png "Example")

 #What's next?
 I would like to make it possible for the user to click on a location and have the possibility to display all the batched images in a new view.
+Currently it's not obvious if a location contains more than one image.